Pul Kanjri

-Pul Kanjri is a historical site situated 35 km away from Amritsar on Amritsar-Lahore road, near the villages of Dhanoa Khurd and Dhanoa Kalan on the Wagah border.
+Pul Kanjri is a historical site situated 35 km away from Amritsar on Amritsar-Lahore road, near the villages of Dhanoa Khurd and Dhanoa Kalan on the Attari border.
 It is one of the heritage sites built by Maharaja Ranjit Singh, where he used to rest while travelling with his troops.
 During his reign, Pul Kanjari was an important trading centre.
-The legend has it when Maharaja Ranjit Singh married Begum Gul Bahar, on their way to Lahore they had to cross this canal on Ravi river.
-People used to cross the canal by foot but Begum Gul Bahar refused to do so.
-Since Maharaja Ranjit Singh was deeply in love with Begum Gul Bahar, he had a small bridge built for her.
+The legend has it when Maharaja Ranjit Singh married Gul Bahar Begum, on their way to Lahore they had to cross this canal on Ravi river.
+People used to cross the canal by foot but Gul Bahar Begum refused to do so.
+Since Maharaja Ranjit Singh was deeply in love with Gul Bahar Begum, he had a small bridge built for her.
 Some part of the bridge still exists.
 It was named Pul Kanjri.
 It was greatly in news during 1971 war.

 This fortress also contains a bathing pool, a temple, a Gurudwara and a mosque.

 People used to come to Pul Kanjri from far-flung areas, including Amritsar and Lahore, for shopping.
 The town was inhabited by Arora Sikhs, Muslims and Hindus who lived together until the partition of India.
 The historical town has been reduced to a tiny village now.
 The area is located on the present day border of the two states and it was briefly occupied by Pakistan in 1965 and 1971.
 However, the area was later returned to India as a part of peace treaty between the countries.

 History

 "Moran" was a dancer from nearby village Makhanpura and used to perform in the Royal Court of Maharaja Ranjit Singh.
-On the way, she had to cross a small canal linked to river Ravi, which was built by the Mughal Emperor Shah Jahan in order to irrigate Shalimar Gardens of Lahore.
+On the way, she had to cross a small canal linked to river Ravi, which was built by the Mughal Emperor Shah Jahan to irrigate Shalimar Gardens of Lahore.
 This canal did not have a bridge.
 One day while crossing the canal Moran lost her silver sandals that had been presented to her by the Maharaja.
 Disappointed over the loss, she refused to perform in the court of Maharaja.
 When the incident was brought to the notice of Maharaja, he immediately ordered the construction of a bridge on the canal.
 The dancers were not given much respect in those days and they were addressed as "Kanjari".
 Hence the bridge constructed to facilitate Moran was known as "Pul Kanjari".

 Now, this historical memorial has been renovated and is being preserved by The Ministry of Tourism, Govt. of India and Govt. of Punjab.
 Renovations were made to Mandir and a Sarovar.
-The site is being maintained by Spring Dale Senior School, Amritsar under an MOU between Punjab Heritage and Tourism Promotion Board and the school.
+The site is being maintained by Spring Dale Senior School, Amritsar under an MOU initiated by Rajiv Kumar Sharma, principal of Spring Dale Senior School Amritsar between Punjab Heritage and Tourism Promotion Board and the school since 2010.